Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

 * Ada boost regression
 * Extra trees regression
 * Gradient boosting regression

-#### Clustering

-* K-Means clustering
-* Mean Shift Clustering
+* Neural Nets regressor

 <h3 id="applying-everything">Applying everything</h3>

 Learning and understanding is just half the part.
 We need to apply what we have learnt so far.
 Solving ML problems is highly helpful for you as well as the community.
 That's why, we have a dedicated place called [Kaggle](http://kaggle.com){:target="_blank"}.

-Using Kaggle, you can compete with ML practitioners worldwide and win prizes!
-Kaggle has integrated Jupyter notebook environment for you, so that you can work on a problem, code it, solve it and share it with the community online.
+Using Kaggle, we can compete with ML practitioners worldwide and win prizes!
+Kaggle has integrated Jupyter notebook environment for us, so that we can work on a problem, code it, solve it and share it with the community online.

 <h3 id="follow-blogs">Follow Blogs</h3>